Seattle General Strike: Radical visions

 Revolutionary pamphlets littered the streets of the city.
 One called "Russia Did It" proclaimed: "The Russians have shown you the way out.
 What are you going to do about it?
 You are doomed to wage slavery till you die unless you wake up, realize that you and the boss have nothing in common, that the employing class must be overthrown, and that you, the workers, must take over the control of your jobs, and through them, the control over your lives instead of offering yourself up to the masters as a sacrifice six days a week, so that they may coin profits out of your sweat and toil."

 In an editorial in the Seattle Union Record, a union newspaper, pro-Soviet activist Anna Louise Strong, although not a union member tried to use the general strike's power and potential to have the workers seize the industries of Seattle:

-Newspaper across the country reprinted excerpts from Strong's editorial.
+Newspapers across the country reprinted excerpts from Strong's editorial.